 David M. Mott has served as a member of our board of directors since January 2016.
-Mr. Mott has been a private investor through Mott Family Capital since February 2020 and previously served as a General Partner at New Enterprise Associates, Inc., a venture capital firm and, with its affiliates, a holder of more than 5% of our voting securities, from September 2008 to February 2020, where he led the healthcare investing practice.
+Mr. Mott has been a private investor through Mott Family Capital since February 2020 and previously served as a General Partner at New Enterprise Associates, Inc., or New Enterprise Associates, a venture capital firm and, with its affiliates, a holder of more than 5% of our voting securities, from September 2008 to February 2020, where he led the healthcare investing practice.
 From 1992 until 2008, Mr. Mott worked at MedImmune, Inc., or MedImmune, a biotechnology company and subsidiary of AstraZeneca plc, or AstraZeneca, a public global, science-led biopharmaceutical company, and served in numerous roles during his tenure, including most recently as Chief Executive Officer from October 2000 to July 2008.
 During that time, Mr. Mott also served as Executive Vice President of AstraZeneca from June 2007 to July 2008 following AstraZeneca's acquisition of MedImmune in June 2007.
-Mr. Mott has served on the board of directors of several public companies, including Epizyme, Inc., a public biopharmaceutical company, since 2009,

-Ardelyx, Inc., a public specialized biopharmaceutical company, since 2009, Adaptimmune Therapeutics plc, a public clinical-stage biopharmaceutical company, since September 2014, Mersana Therapeutics, Inc., a public life sciences company, since July 2012, and Novavax, Inc., a public late-stage biotechnology company, since June 2020, and previously served on the board of Tiburio Therapeutics, Inc., a biopharmaceutical company, from December 2018 to February 2020, Nightstar Therapeutics plc, a public gene therapy company that was acquired by Biogen in June 2019, from November 2015 to June 2019, Clementia Pharmaceuticals, Inc., a clinical-stage company, from June 2015 to February 2018, and Tesaro, Inc., an oncology-focused company, from May 2010 to January 2019.
-Mr. Mott also serves on the boards of several private biopharmaceutical companies.
+Mr. Mott has served on the board of directors of several public companies, including Epizyme, Inc., or Epizyme, a public biopharmaceutical company, since 2009, Ardelyx, Inc., a public specialized biopharmaceutical company, since 2009, Adaptimmune Therapeutics plc, a public clinical-stage biopharmaceutical company, since September 2014, Mersana Therapeutics, Inc., a public life sciences company, since July 2012 and Novavax, Inc., a public late-stage biotechnology company, since June 2020, and previously served on the board of Nightstar Therapeutics plc, a public gene therapy company, from November 2015 to June 2019, Clementia Pharmaceuticals, Inc., a clinical-stage company, from June 2015 to February 2018, and Tesaro, Inc., an oncology-focused company, from May 2010 to January 2019.
 Mr. Mott received his B.A. in economics and government from Dartmouth College.
-We believe Mr. Mott is qualified to serve on our board of directors based on his experience as an executive officer at MedImmune and his role on several public and private boards of directors as well as his leadership position in healthcare investing.
+We believe Mr. Mott is qualified to serve on our board of directors based on his experience as an executive officer at MedImmune and his role on several public boards of directors as well as his leadershi